SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *But you're me?*

-Before she could think about it anymore she spotted her destination and started descending down to it.
+Before she could think about it anymore, she spotted her destination and started descending to it.
 Landing a few steps from the door, she trotted into the establishment.
 She looked around, not seeing Pinkie anywhere, she trotted up the stairs and knocked on her door.

 She waited a few moments with no answer, she knocked again.
 After another moment with no answer, she asked, "Pinkie, are you in there?"
 She placed her ear against the door.

-Not hearing any response she opened the door and walked inside, looking around, she found out why she hadn't got an answer, Pinkie was still in bed.
+Not hearing any response, she opened the door and walked inside.
+Looking around, she found out why she hadn't got an answer, Pinkie was still in bed.

 Rainbow trotted to her bedside and placed her hoof on Pinkie's resting form.
 "Pinkie?"
 She gently shook her.